toextendmylimits/LeetCode/Notes/linkedin_tiktok_-011726.md

 For each position, if the current prefix sum is S, any earlier prefix sum S − k means the subarray between them sums to k.
 I accumulate how many times S − k has appeared so far, then record the current prefix sum.
 This runs in O(n) time and O(n) space.

+## 1004.
+Max Consecutive Ones III
+Use a sliding window.
+Count zeros in the window as flips used.
+Expand right; if zeros exceed k, move left until zeros ≤ k again.
+Track the max window length.
+Two pointers → O(n).